 - Bake the crackers for 25-30 minutes.
 Once they are fully cooked, transfer the crackers to a cooling rack.
 Do not leave them on the parchment paper to cool, this will cause the bottoms to be soggy.

 - Store the fully cooled crackers in an airtight glass container.
 They will start to go stale after about three days, but don’t worry!
-They won’t last that long.
+These savory crackers won’t last that long.

 If you'd like a little more inspiration, here are other sourdough recipes you'll love!